How poor Steering Committees cause projects to fail

 Why on-time and on-budget can still be failure

-The reason why "better project management" cannot fix the problem becomes blindingly obvious when you measure project success by the value of the output.
+The reason why "better project management" has not - and can not - fixed the problem becomes blindingly obvious when you measure project success by the value of the output.

 Project management is a lever that acts on the input-cost side of the equation.
 It can preserve value by managing resources well to ensure that the project does not destroy the value by spending more than it should.

 But on the output-value-delivered side of the equation, if a project has no real business value at the outset, then value cannot be created by the project manager to rescue the project, no matter how well the project is delivered or how heroic the project manager.

 If a project delivers on-time and budget, but the business does not reap the value in the intended performance improvements, investment returns and business strategies, then that project is a failure!

 No ifs.
 No buts.
 No exceptions.